You bought new running shoes three weeks before your race.

 Shoe fit amplifies or reduces this problem.

-Fit matters more than break-in time: a well-fitting shoe breaks in faster and with fewer problems.
+A well-fitting shoe breaks in faster and with fewer blisters.

 Can You Safely Break In Shoes Just Before Race Day?